The Limehouse Golem: Production

 Screenwriter Jane Goldman read the book years before she was a professional screenwriter and kept it in mind as a potential project.
 She explains, "What’s funny is that I read the book long before I was screenwriting.
 I think it was the only time that I can remember when I read a book and thought, 'Gosh, I hope somebody makes a movie of this!' ...
 Weirdly, years later I was on a film jury together with the producer whom I had read had the rights and I asked him whatever happened to the adaptation and said that I loved the book.
 That is how this came about, because he said the rights were free again and asked, 'Do you want to do it?

 It was announced on 17 April 2015 that Alan Rickman, Olivia Cooke and Douglas Booth had been cast in leading roles for the film, to be directed by Juan Carlos Medina.
 Rickman later left the project due to declining health after he was diagnosed with pancreatic cancer.
 Principal photography for The Limehouse Golem began in October 2015 in West Yorkshire, with filming taking place in locations such as Leeds and Keighley.
 Production also took place in Manchester, with cast members Bill Nighy and Daniel Mays being spotted on set in Deansgate, with Nighy replacing Rickman.
 Principal photography concluded on 26 November 2015.
 Johan Söderqvist composed the film's score.
 The film is dedicated to Rickman, who died in January 2016.

 Release

 The film had its world premiere at the Toronto International Film Festival on 10 September 2016.
 It was released in the United Kingdom on 1 September 2017 and in the United States on 8 September 2017, in a limited release and through video on demand by RLJ Entertainment.

-Critical reception
+Reception

 The Limehouse Golem received mostly positive reviews from film critics.
 It holds a 74% approval rating on review aggregator website Rotten Tomatoes, based on 78 reviews, with a weighted average of 6.4/10.
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 20 critics, indicating "generally favorable reviews".
-Ikon London Magazine commented that "the film was exquisitely shot, with fantastic period sets, locations and wardrobe".